jcbpereira/disqBackend/README.md

     Forwarding                    https://2a04-148-252-146-117.ngrok-free.app -> http://localhost:8000
     ```

-    Update your allowed hosts in settings.py to include the ngork url
+    Update your allowed hosts in settings.py to include the ngork url.
+    I then need to launch the server after thins once I updated the settings.

 ### Running in EC2